indhukallakunta/DECISION-TREE-IMPLEMENTATION/README.md

 2. Open the notebook:jupyter notebook

-3.Run each cell to see the model's training and prediction process.
+3. Run each cell to see the model's training and prediction process.

 👩‍💻 Author
 |Kallakunta Indhu